-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source climate change as well as its contribution to the problem. change. granted permission. present.
-Core Strategy, in line with SA recommendations.
-16. Reduce Herefordshire's vulnerability to the impacts of climate change as well as its contribution to the problem.
-Resource consumption and climate Total CO2 emissions per capita Latest figure dates back to 2010: 1.61 million tonnes (mtCO 2) There is no locally specific data available at present.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 16.
+Reduce Herefordshire's vulnerability to the impacts of climate change as well as its contribution to the problem.
+Resource consumption and climate Total CO2 emissions per capita Latest figure dates back to 2010: 1.61 million tonnes (mtCO2) There is no locally specific data available at present.
 Between 2005 and 2010 Herefordshire's total and per capita carbon emission reduced by 7% and 8% respectively; while UK's total and per capita carbon emission reduced by 8% and 12% respectively within the same period.
-This trend hides an increase in emissions between 2009 and 2010 when total emissions in the county increased by 5% the same To reduce the overall carbon emissions.
+This trend hides an increase in emissions between 2009 and 2010 when total emissions in the county increased by 5% the same as across the UK (+5%).
+To reduce the overall carbon emissions.
 CO 2 emissions produced are decreasing.
 Understanding Herefordshire: An integrated needs assessment (June 2013).